There are better ways to avoid wasting food

 • Prioritization

-The third phase of the curriculum focuses on skills and strategies that help us stay on track long term.
+The largest part of the curriculum focuses on skills and strategies that help us stay on track long term.
 In addition to working more deeply on all of the above, we dig into:

 • Stress management